Baba Yaga (1973 film)

-Baba Yaga (also known as Kiss Me, Kill Me) is a 1973 erotic psychological thriller film directed by Corrado Farina based on the Guido Crepax Valentina comic series.
+Baba Yaga (also known as Kiss Me, Kill Me) is a 1973 horror film directed by Corrado Farina based on the Guido Crepax Valentina comic series.
 The film stars Carroll Baker, Isabelle De Funès and George Eastman.
 The subject is Valentina Rosselli, a Milanese photographer, who meets a middle-aged seductress who inexplicably calls herself "Baba Yaga."

 Plot

 Valentina Rosselli is a Milanese photographer with a knack for controversial shoots.
 Her friend and lover, Arno, is a director.
 One night, on her way home, Valentina gets struck by a car driven by a middle-aged blonde.
 She introduces herself as "Baba Yaga" and tells Valentina their meeting was pre-ordained.
 After she drives Valentina home, she snatches the clip from her garter belt, saying she needs a personal object from her and that she will return it tomorrow.
 Intrigued and disturbed Valentina crashes for the night and has a series of strange and vivid dreams.
 As promised, Baba Yaga returns Valentina's garter clip the next day.
 She fondles a camera Valentina uses and invites her to her old home to take some photographs.
 Valentina visits the woman's house where she is given a doll dressed in bondage gear.
 Valentina's life suddenly becomes full of strange occurrences.
 After discovering Baba Yaga is somehow responsible for that, Valentina decides to go back to her house and confront her.